-Sha Phaley is a combination of the deep fried flavors, bread, and a whole lot of minced meat.
+Sha Phaley is a combination of deep-fried flavors, bread, and a whole lot of minced meat.
 Originally a Tibetan dish, it is quite famous in Sikkim as well.
 The bread or the pastry is stuffed with a mixture of ground beef, cabbage, and spices.
-It is then folded into semi circles and finally deep fried to perfection.
-The outcome is a crispy pastry with soft flavorful filling inside.
+It is then folded into semi-circles and finally deep-fried to perfection.
+The outcome is a crispy pastry with a soft flavorful filling inside.
 With modern variations, ingredients like Tofu and Cheese have also been imbibed into the recipe.
 Vegetarians and vegans can relish the Tofu version and enjoy their food.

 Where to eat: Masala Restaurant, Osm restaurant